Our Start-up Projects

-Modern mill line for the production of biofortified maize and cassava flours in West Africa (Nigeria).
+Modern Mill-line for biofortified maize and cassava flours (Nigeria)

 After following a food poisoning tragedy that struck a whole family after the consumption of maize flour that has been ground in conditions that did not respect any hygiene and safety standards, we carried out a small survey to inquire about the state of the mills and the conditions in which the various flours consumed are ground in Benin Republic.
 The results showed very poor hygiene in the mills and the workers are not following any standard food processing procedure; hence high quality flours become scarce in the country and surrounding regions.
 This led us to the idea of installing a complete line of modern mills for the production and marketing of improved flours based on maize, and cassava.
 We will mainly use Biofortified maize and cassava varieties with a high level of essential nutrients such as vitamin A, iron, zinc, and Iodine.
 The production will be under optimal conditions of hygiene and standard food processing procedures so that the main nutrients contained in the raw materials are preserved.